s3kamble/TO-DO-Backend/README.md

 ## <u><b>Usage</b></u>
 <br>
 <ul>
-    <li>To integrate with front-end applications to the below mentioned endpoints,as and when required </li>
+    <li>To integrate  front-end applications use the below mentioned endpoints,as and when required </li>
     <li>To test the given endpoints,use "Postman" app </li>
 </ul>
 <br>